cde-ev/cdedb2/doc/source/Realm_Core_Anonymous_Contact.rst

 encrypted form, allowing the recipients of the anonymous message to retrieve this data in order to realise the other two interests.

-Anonymity will not be violated in practice, in order to respond to a message, however the act of holding an abuser accountable purposely violates the anonymity of the sender.
+In order to respond to a message, the anonymity of the sender is not be violated (in practice).
+In contrast the act of holding an abuser accountable purposely violates this anonymity.

 Accountability
 ^^^^^^^^^^^^^^